IoTPlay/homedig2/docs/7b_ReleaseNotes.md

 - NOT COMPLETED.

 ### Dev 24 Sep'19
+- **Self-Discovery of Devices & Things**.
+Completed this release. ~ "We will use the Homie mqtt self-discovery standard.
+[Homie - An MQTT Convention for IoT/M2M](https://homieiot.github.io). "
 - Added transform rules device to homeBridge
 - Added homeBridge translator & setup file
 - Added homeBridge to homie .../set directive --> to device /cmd for ESP and /command for shelly